the-turk/flarum-quiet-edits/README.md

 As i promised in @Kylo#121339, this is a preparation for next version of my [Diff extension](https://discuss.flarum.org/d/22779-diff-for-flarum).
 I'm not sure if i picked the right title for this extension 🤔.
 Anyways, edits made within the grace period immediately after posting will not be considered as formal edits.
 You can also ignore whitespace and case differences independently from the grace period.

-- Then again, it's based on @jfcherng's [diff](https://github.com/jfcherng/php-diff) repository.
+- And again, it's based on @jfcherng's [diff](https://github.com/jfcherng/php-diff) repository.
 - Extension's icon made by [Freepik](https://www.flaticon.com/authors/freepik).

 It raises new events for developers, called `PostWasRevisedQuietly` & `PostWasRevisedLoudly`